nikitavoloboev/data/docs/open-source/open-source.md

 The key to success in open source lies in understanding that it's not just about software, it's about the people (great and clear communication with proper documentation).

 Dan has great tips on what it means to be [high quality software maintainers](https://twitter.com/dan_abramov/status/1463718359262973953).
+[Anthony Fu's contribution guide](https://github.com/antfu/contribute) is great.

 ## Nice contributing pages